phyzhenli/AM/README.md

 C. Liu, J. Han and F. Lombardi, "[A low-power, high-performance approximate multiplier with configurable partial error recovery](https://ieeexplore.ieee.org/abstract/document/6800309)," 2014 Design, Automation & Test in Europe Conference & Exhibition (DATE), 2014, pp. 1-4, doi: 10.7873/DATE.2014.108.

-- DesignW

-DesignW is an exact multiplier implemented using Verilog star operator, which is usually built from DesignWare library in Synopsys Design Compiler tool.

 - KMap

 <!--- KMap is a multiplier architecture with tunable error characteristics, that leverages a modified inaccurate 2×2 building block. -->